lucapette/web/main/content/writing/the-appeal-of-static-typing.md

   programming, I developed opinions about programming languages 🙃

-With this circular journey in mind, let's dive into what makes me say "Yep, I'm not going to do dynamically typed languages anymore".
+With this circular journey in mind, let's dive into what makes me say "Yep, I'm not going to do dynamically typed languages any more".

 ## Focus on "actual" tests